foxitsoftware/xamarin-foxitpdf/foxit_xamarin_ios/README.md

 1: If you have already add reference `FoxitRDK.dll`, please remove them first.

-2: Right-click the References node of the `FoxitRDKDemo`  project and select Manager NuGet Packages...
+2: Right-click the References node of the `CompletePdfViewer.xxx`  project and select Manager NuGet Packages...

 3: Select the `Browse` tab, search for `Foxit.iOS`, `Foxit.iOS.UIExtensions` and`Foxit.iOS.Scanning.UI`install.